Xtry333/Xtry333/README.md

 - 👋 Hi, my name is Michał Woźniak (@Xtry333)
-- 💻 I’m a software developer, I code mainly in TypeScript, know advanced Java and some C#.
+- 💻 I’m a software developer, I code mainly in TypeScript and Java.
+I also worked with C# in Unity and Windows Forms.
 Sometimes I do scripts in Python or Bash, I also have created few things for Android
 - 🎮 Main hobby is gaming.
 I do love to play :)
 - 🛰️ Another one is microcontrollers, I have some Raspberrys, Arduinos and other electronic stuff lying around me quite often
 - 🌍 My native language is Polish however I speak English at quite advanced level (imho ;) )